-A. Required of all students:
+A. Require A. Required of all students:

-Course Number (Course title
+Course Number Course title Hours

-1. PSYC 6100 or PSYC 6230
+1. PSYC Cognitive Psychology or Cognitive & Affective Bases of Behavior 3

+6100 or

+PSYC 6230

-2. PSYC 6200 Advanced Social Psychology 3
+2. PSYC Advanced Social Psychology 3

-3. PSYC 8000 Clinical Supervision and Consultation 3

-4. PSYC 8500 Clinical Staffing Procedures (Practicum) 24

-5. PSYC 9210 Clinical Internship in Psychology 9 6.
+6200 3.
+PSYC 8000 Clinical Supervision and Consultation 4.
+PSYC 8500 Clinical Staffing Procedures (Practicum) 24 5.
+PSYC 9210 Clinical Internship in Psychology 9 6.
 PSYC 8820 Developmental Psychopathology 3 7.
-PSYC 9300 Doctoral Dissertation 3 Students are re quired to take 2/3 of the following courses.
+PSYC 9300 Doctoral Dissertation Students are required to take 2/3 of the following courses.
 1. PSYC 7520 Principles of Psychological Intervention 3 2.
-PSYC 8510 Child and Family Intervention 3 3.
-PSYC 8550 Neuropsychological Assessment 3 A student must maintain a 3.0 (B) average and no grade below B- will be accepted on a program of study.
+PSYC 8510 Child and Family Intervention 3.
+PSYC 8550Neuropsychological Assessment3 This course is required during the 4 th or 5 th year of study but must be completed prior to internship placement.

 B. Advanced Quantitative Methods.
 Students are required to take one advanced statistics course in addition to the M.S. statistics requirements.
 These courses may be used to meet this requirement.
+Course 3

-Course Number Course Litle PSYC 6250 Psychometrics PSYC 8000 Advanced Topics in Psychology (Multivariate Analysis, other quantitative methods seminars offered by psychology faculty) PSYC 8990 Seminar in Psychometrics (Confirmatory Factor Analysis, other seminars offered by psychology faculty) ERSH 8310 Applied Analysis of Variance Methods in Education ERSH 8320 Applied Correlation and Regression Methods in Education ERSH 8350 Multivariate Methods in Education ERSH 8740 Exploratory and Confirmatory Factor Analysis ERSH 8750 Introduction to Structural Equation Modeling ERSH 8760 Structural Equation Modeling HDFS 8730 Quantitative Analysis in Human Development and Family Science II HDFS 8810 Qualitative Methods in Human Development and Family Science HDFS 8840 Multilevel and Growth Curve Modeling for Family and Social Sciences HDFS 8850 Categorical and Dyadic Data Analysis and Mixture Modeling for Family and Social Sciences KINS 8200 Meta-Analysis in Kinesiology MGMT 9610 Introduction to Structural Equation Modeling SOCI 8630 Empirical Model-Building in Social Research SOCI 8650 Social Network Analysis SOWK 8166 Qualitative Research Methods 0.1 11 4 12 10 1
+Course Course Number Course Title Number PSYC 6250 Psychometrics PSYC 8000 Advanced Topics in Psychology (Multivariate Analysis, other 1510 8000 quantitative methods seminars offered by psychology faculty) PSYC 8990 Seminar in Psychometrics (Confirmatory Factor Analysis, other seminars 1310 8990 offered by psychology faculty) ERSH 8310 Applied Analysis of Variance Methods in Education ERSH 8320 Applied Correlation and Regression Methods in Education ERSH 8350 Multivariate Methods in Education ERSH 8740 Exploratory and Confirmatory Factor Analysis ERSH 8750 ERSH 8750 Introduction to Structural Equation Modeling ERSH 8760 Structural Equation Modeling HDFS 8730 HDFS 8730 Quantitative Analysis in Human Development and Family Science II HDFS 8810 HDFS 8840 0 Multilevel and Growth Curve Modeling for Family and Social Sciences HDFS 8850 Categorical and Dyadic Data Analysis and Mixture Modeling for Family 1101-3 8830 and Social Sciences

-^{}Other courses approved by the clinical faculty

-A student must maintain a 3.0 (B) average and no grade below B- will be accepted on a program of study.
-Failure to obtain this grade in a course will necessitate the student's taking the course again.

-C. Diversity.
-Students are required to take PSYC 7540 Psychology of Disadvantaged and Minority Groups, or another course focusing on aspects of working with diverse populations as approved by the Clinical Faculty.
-These may include the following courses:

-Course Number Course Title 3 hours PSYC 8000 Clinical-Community Psychology Approaches to Treating Racial Trauma PSYC 8000 Culture & Diversity PSYC 8000 Foundations of Cross-Cultural Psychology PSYC 8000 Psychology of Sexual Orientation PSYC 8000 The Psychological Study of Prejudice PSYC 8980 Seminar: Diversity in Organizations ECHD Psychology of the African American Experience
+HDFS 8870 Meta-Analysis for Family and Social Sciences KINS 8200 Meta-Analysis in Kinesiology MGMT Introduction to Structural Equation Modeling 9610 Introduction to Structural Equation Modeling SOCI 8630 Empirical Model-Building in Social Research SOCI 8650 Social Network Analysis SOWK 8166 Qualitative Research Methods es approved by the clinical faculty Other cours C. Diversity .
+Students are required to take PSYC 7540 Psychology of Disadvantaged and d pups, or another course focusing on aspects of working with diverse populati the Clinical Faculty.
+These may include the following courses: Course Course Title 3 Number Course Thie hours PSYC 8000 Clinical-Community Psychology Approaches to Treating Racial Trauma PSYC 8000 Culture & Diversity PSYC 8000 Foundations of Cross-Cultural Psychology PSYC 8000 Psychology of Sexual Orientation PSYC 8000 The Psychological Study of Prejudice PSYC 8980 Seminar: Diversity in Organizations ECHD 4110/6110 Psychology of the African American Experience ECHD 7060 Cross Cultural Counseling ECHD 9060 Advanced Multicultural Counseling Other cours es approved by the Clinical Faculty from two (or and social.
+N Integrative Course.
+Students must take a 3-credit course that integrates cont more) of the following six areas: affective, biological, cognitive, development tote that a course can be used to fulfill more than one requirement.
+For insta- can be used to fulfill both the Integrative and Cognitive Course requirements ental, ance, Course 3 Number Course Title hours PSYC 6230 Cognitive & Affective Bases of Behavior ECHD Health Psychology II: The Psychology of Health and Illness (Integrated 8126 Health)

-^{}This course is required during the 4th or 5th year of study, but must be completed prior to internship placement.

-4110/6110

-ECHD 7060 Cross Cultural Counseling

-ECHD 9060 Advanced Multicultural Counseling

-Other courses approved by the Clinical Faculty

-D. Advanced Integrative Course.
-Students must take a 3-credit course that integrates content from two (or more) of the following six areas: affective, biological, cognitive, developmental, and social.
-Note that a course can be used to fulfill more than one requirement.
-For instance, PSYC 6230 can be used to fulfill both the Integrative and Cognitive Course requirements.

-Course Number Course Title 3 hours PSYC 6230 Cognitive & Affective Bases of Behavior ECHD 8126 Health Psychology II: The Psychology of Health and Illness (Integrated Health)